SRvSaha/CoWinVaccineSlotFinder/README.md

 # Real-Time Co-WIN Vaccine Slot Finder - *We Find Your Shot!*

-A Console Application to fetch the available slots & book the appointment schedule for COVID-19 Vaccination using the publicly available [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.
+A Console Application to fetch the available slots & book the appointment schedule for COVID-19 Vaccination, Co-WIN using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.

 FYI, these APIs are being directly used from the WebApp of [CoWIN](https://cowin.gov.in/) and [Aarogya Setu](https://www.aarogyasetu.gov.in/)